georgeflanagin/parsec4/README.md

 - Accept arguments that are a `str` that your monad examines, and an `int` that represents the offset into the `str` where your parse should begin.
-This argument defaults to zero, which makes it very convenient to write statements like `shred.parse('hello world')`
+This argument defaults to zero, which makes it very convenient to write statements like `p.parse('hello world')` instead of `p.parse('hello world', 0).

 - Returns a `Value` object (defined in `parsec.py`) that is a named tuple:
 `(status:bool, index:int, found:object, expected:object)`

 Both Parsec 3 and Parsec 4 provide convenience factories for the concepts of success and failure of the parser.
 Success is `Value(True, index, found, None)` and failure is `Value(False, index, None, expected)`.
 Other than `found` and `expected`, what do these terms mean and what values can you expect?

-- If the parsing operation is a success, the parser returns some partial string from the `str` that meets the criteria of the parser, and the index that is greater than or equal to where it was before the parsing operation.
+- If the parsing operation is a success, the parser returns some partial string from the `str` that meets the criteria of the parser, and the index will is greater than or equal to where it was before the parsing operation.

 - If the parsing operation fails, it returns what it was expecting, and the index is again, greater than or equal to the value when the parser began.

-The parser never "rewinds" the input, but it does not always advance the index.
+In other words, the parser never "rewinds" the input, but it does not always advance the index.
 If the parser does not advance the index, there could be a few reasons: